CarleeSantel/nee-dcf/README.md

 ## Key Observations

-- **NOPAT consistently exceeds reported FCF** for NEE because growth capital expedentures (new wind, solar, etc) is productive rather than destructive to value.
+- **NOPAT consistently exceeds reported FCF** for NEE because growth capital expenditures (new wind, solar, etc) is productive rather than destructive to value.
 - **Terminal value dominates the DCF**, like it does for most stable/capital-heavy businesses, and  the sensitivity table mshows this: WACC and TGR assumptions matter far more
 - **NEE's low beta compresses WACC** relative to other renewables corporations, a direct consequence of its Florida Power & Light earnings base. this base is what gives stable, recession-resistant cash flows, that also reduce equity risk.
 - **ITC/PTC tax credits** keep NEE's effective tax rate below the statutory rate, which flows through to a lower WACC (via higher after-tax NOPAT) and higher implied equity value — a structural advantage for regulated utilities with large renewables pipelines.